 U.S. Oil & Gas plc was formed to exploit the potential for substantial conventional oil and gas finds in onshore North America, using the most advanced technology available.

-The Company has been awarded two Permits to Drill by federal and state permitting authorities for further wells in Hot Creek Valley, Nevada, USA.
+US Oil has been awarded Permits to Drill by federal and state permitting authorities for its Eblana-3 and Eblana-6 wells.
 A third application has been submitted and is currently in process.The required bonds have been lodged for the two permitted wells.

 US Oil holds a lease acreage of 88 sq km in Hot Creek Valley, Nevada.
 The leases are 35 miles west of Railroad Valley, a location that has produced more than 40 million barrels of oil to date.
 Analysis of oil flowed by the Company’s Eblana-1 well shows it to be of similar composition, and most likely from the same Chainman Shale source rock, as that in Railroad Valley.

 US Oil surveys have identified five large possible hydrocarbon-bearing structures on its acreage.
 In addition, preliminary results from a December 2017 geochemical survey indicate a high potential for hydrocarbons throughout the Hot Creek Valley concession and confirms the Company’s view that its leases cover a major oil system.